patricklarocque1/house_organizer/README.md

 GitHub Actions workflows for tests and builds are included.
 Details in `docs/ci-cd.md`.

+## 16KB Android Page-Size Compatibility

+Recent Android devices may use a 16KB OS page size.
+To ensure native libraries load reliably and efficiently on these devices, this app is configured to:

+- Package native libs uncompressed so they can be memory-mapped.
+  - `android/gradle.properties`: `android.bundle.enableUncompressedNativeLibs=true`
+- Disable legacy extraction of native libs at install time.
+  - `android/app/src/main/AndroidManifest.xml`: `<application android:extractNativeLibs="false" ... />`

+What to avoid:
+- Do not enable legacy packaging (e.g., `jniLibs.useLegacyPackaging = true`).
+- Do not force compression on `.so` files.
+- Avoid old bundletool/AGP versions that don’t page-align uncompressed `.so` files.

+Notes:
+- This project uses a recent Android Gradle Plugin and Flutter stable toolchain which produce page-aligned, uncompressed `.so` in the final split APKs generated from the AAB.
+- No code changes are required beyond the configuration above.

 ## Compliance

 Privacy, security, and accessibility notes live in `docs/compliance.md`.